Join Us On Facebook

 OpenGL Version OpenGL 3.0 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the maximum amount of data (counted in megabytes per second) that can be transferred over the external memory interface in a second.
-It's calculated by multiplying the interface width by its memory clock speed.
-If the card has DDR RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be transferred over the external memory interface in a second.
+It's worked out by multiplying the card's interface width by the speed of its memory.
+If the card has DDR type memory, the result should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
-This figure is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
+This is worked out by multiplying the total number of texture units by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to its local memory in a second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to the local memory in a second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Comments